espiler/tempDB-change/readme.md

 To Install and Run
 ---

-1. If you do not already have Node.js installed and are on MAC, **open the Terminal app** and type `brew install node`.
+1. If you do not already have Node.js installed and are on mac, **open the Terminal app** and type `brew install node`.
 2. `npm install -g tempDB-change`.
 3. run database any time with `tempDB-change`.